adriankamenistak/morning-briefing/README.md

 # Morning Briefing

-A Python script that runs automatically every morning at 6 AM and sends a structured daily briefing to your phone via [ntfy](https://ntfy.sh).
+A Python script that runs automatically every morning at your chosen time and sends a structured daily briefing to your phone via [ntfy](https://ntfy.sh).

 ## What it does